-The purpose of this module is introduce and dicuss ethical issues that should be considered when designing and conducting a research project.
+The purpose of this module is to overview ethical issues that should be considered when designing and conducting research.

 - Identify ethical considerations.